-When it comes to understanding the basics of ski construction & technology it's all about getting familiar with a few ski industry terms.
+When it comes to understanding the basics of ski construction & technology it's all about getting familiar with a few basic ski industry terms.
 If you're looking to take the plunge & buy your own skis for the fist time - or the first time in a long while, getting familiar with ski construction terms can make a huge difference in your overall satisfaction with the equipment you end up purchasing.
 Follow along below & we'll do our best to break down the basics to help you get a better grip on what all goes into making a ski.

 Breaking Down The Basics of Ski Construction

 Most manufactures use a mix of materials to optimal blend for ski performance.
 Common materials found in ski construction include: wood, metal, plastic, carbon, fiberglass, metal alloys & rubber.
 Perhaps the most universal element & also most important is wood, manufacturers select different types of wood for different types of skis.
 For instance Aspen & poplar are popular choices to balance weight dampen a ski & add rebound.
 Fir or Maple wood on the other hand are much denser materials that add stability, power & rigidity to skis.
 Once the wood, or wood blend is selected manufacturers can then add in other materials to maximize performance.
 Often times either fiberglass or an aluminum alloy is woven in to stiffen up the rigidity of the ski & cut vibrations (which can occur at higher speeds).
 Another commonly used element is carbon which can be added to the core to boost stability without adding much weight.

 - Cap Construction: Cap construction means that the top sheet of the ski folds over the edge of the ski.
 This type of construction better protects the core of the ski & improves durability.
 Another bonus of choosing a ski with cap construction is the weight of the ski will likely be lighter, and often easier to initiate turns on.